 I’ve always thought standard golf grips felt too small, but I’ve heard a larger grip will cause me to push the ball.

-Many people, including golf professionals, are taught that a larger grip will cause you to push or fade the ball.
+Many people, including golf professionals, are taught that a larger grip will cause golfers to push or fade the ball.
 They tell us this all the time when they approach us at a demo day.
-We simply tell them, "hit them".
-After hitting a few shots with them, they are suprised by how comfortable they feel and how well they perform.
+We simply say, “Try them.”
+After hitting a few shots, they are surprised by how comfortable they feel and how well they perform.

 Are these grips just for high-handicap players?